project-trillek-archive/wp-trillek/README.md

 bundle install
 ```

-You can then compile the SASS with `compass compile` or compile it on change with `compass watch`.
+You can then compile the SASS with `compass compile assets` or compile it on change with `compass watch assets`.

 [trillek-site]: http://trillek.org/
 [0x10c]: http://0x10c.com/